The Micro-Placements Programme

 The Micro-Placements Programme is a new initiative which aims to place bright, hard-working City students in short-term work experience placements in organisations during the summer.
 This scheme is run in collaboration with City's Careers Service and The City Law School, School of Arts & Social Sciences, School of Mathematics, Computer Science & Engineering and Cass Business School.

 This scheme is run in collaboration with City’s Careers Service and The City Law School.

-- Voluntary work experiences lasting between two and five weeks between June and August 2016
+- Work experiences lasting between two and five weeks between June and August 2018

 - Focused on the assignment of a specific project which is provided for the student by the host organisation alongside more general work shadowing.

-The biggest benefit of hosting a micro-placement is the ability to take on an enthusiastic and talented law student for up to five weeks, at minimal cost to your organisation.
-This is a great opportunity to take on one of our best law students with an interest in your sector.
+The biggest benefit of hosting a micro-placement is the ability to take on an enthusiastic and talented student for up to five weeks, at minimal cost to your organisation.
+This is a great opportunity to take on one of our best City students with an interest in your sector.